zabbix-tools/libzbxpgsql/_docs/installation.md

 See [Zabbix - Installation from packages](https://www.zabbix.com/documentation/2.4/manual/installation/install_from_packages).

-* Download the latest `libzbxpgsql` RPM packages for your distribution
+* Download the latest `libzbxpgsql` RPM package for your distribution from [SourceForge](https://sourceforge.net/projects/libzbxpgsl/files/rpms/)

 * Install using RPM with: `rpm -i libzbxpgsql-*.rpm`